The Value of Information in Retrospect: Introduction

-Value of information methods were initially put forward in the middle of the twentieth century during the development of statistical decision theory. value of information methods were designed to help in deciding if an experiment is worth conducting, choosing between different research regimes, and determining optimal sample size, see \cite{raiffa1961}.
-However, since their genesis, value of information methods have been largely neglected by statisticians.
-Value of information methods have, however, seen success in many applied settings. \cite{keisler2014} provide a good summary of the applied work that has been done using value of information methods.
-Most recently, there has been substantial interest in the applications of value of information methods to medical applications, see \cite{eckermann2017}, \cite{welton2014}, and \cite{brennan2017}.
-The scope of the application of value of information methods has changed little since it originated.
-It is the hope of the authors that our work might draw attention to applications of value of information methods to areas outside of their usual application to planning experiments.
+The value of information (VOI) method was initially put forward in the middle of the twentieth century during the development of statistical decision theory.
+It was designed to help in deciding if an experiment is worth conducting, choosing between different research regimes, and determining optimal sample size \citep{raiffa1961}.
+However, since their genesis, VOI methods have been largely neglected by statisticians.
+They have, however, seen success in many applied settings. \citet{keisler2014} provide a good summary of the applied work that has been done using VOI methods.

+In this article, we propose a unified approach for identifying outliers and influential data for general models using VOI concepts.
+Our contributions to the literature are: (1) we extend VOI methods to applications outside of planning experiments such as outlier and influential data diagnostics; (2) the measure for the data influence is decomposed into the leverage effect (expected to be influential) and the outlying effect (surprisingly more influential than expected); (3) it applies to all decision problems; and (4) the influence measure is directly related to the goal of the analysis.